KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/12-apocalypse-end-times.md

-# 12 · Zenetist Structural Decode: The Apocalypse / The End Times
+# Zenetist Structural Decode 12 — The Apocalypse / The End Times

 **Primary Structural Diagnosis:**
 The **Cosmic Resonance Convergence and Systemic Reordering.**